aagarwal1012/Animated-Text-Kit/README.md

 Going forward, we are championing the adoption of the Version 3 approach, and have deprecated the legacy `Kit` classes.
 This will make creating new animations easier.
-We know it makes some legacy code more verbose, but the flexibility and simplicity is a conscious trade-off.
+We know it makes some legacy code more verbose, but the flexibility and simplicity are a conscious trade-off.

 # Animations